kumagai-group/pydefect/docs_rst/tutorial.rst

 ============================================================================
 11. Check defect eigenvalues and band-edge states in supercell calculations
 ============================================================================
-Generally, point defects are divided into three types.
+Generally, point defects are categorized into three types.

 (1) Defects with deep localized states inside the band gap.
 This type of defect is generally considered to be detrimental